cl-abba/Shared-Genetic-Architecture/Mendelian-Randomization/README.md

-# Using Mendelian Randomization (MR) for causal inference analysis
+# Causal Inference Analysis using Mendelian Randomization

 ## About MR